-In theory, gene therapy could be used to treat other Mitochondrial Diseases caused by different genetic mutations.
-The difficulty is making sure enough of the normal gene is delivered to the part of the body where it is needed.
-This is especially challenging for Mitochondrial Diseases that often affect multiple tissues and organs.
+In theory, gene therapy could be used to treat other mitochondrial diseases caused by different genetic mutations.
+The difficulty is delivering enough of the normal gene to the part of the body where it is needed.
+This is especially challenging for mitochondrial diseases that can affect multiple tissues and organs.

 Have there been any trials?

 Gensight published results from a phase 1/2 study in June 2016.
 This confirmed good safety and tolerability of GS010 and improved vision in patients with a disease onset of less than 2 years.
-Further results were published in June 2017 confirming the long-term safety of GS010 after nearly 2 years of follow-up.
-Improved vision in LHON patients with less than 2 years visual loss before treatment also continued over this time.
+Further results were published in June 2017 that confirmed the long-term safety of GS010 after nearly 2 years follow-up.
+The improved vision in LHON patients with less than 2 years visual loss before treatment also continued over this time period.

-Two parallel Phase III clinical trials, known as the RESCUE and REVERSE studies, are currently ongoing in several medical centres within the US and Europe, including a centre in the UK.
+Two parallel phase 3 clinical trials, known as the RESCUE and REVERSE studies, are currently ongoing in several medical centres within the US and Europe, including a centre in the UK.
 Both studies aim to assess the benefits of GS010 for treatment of vision loss in LHON patients with the ND4 mutation, either with a disease onset of up to 6 months (RESCUE) or up to 1 year (REVERSE).
-Both studies have recently completed enrolment and results are expected in the first half of 2018.
+Both trials involve participants having a single eye injected with GS010 whilst the other eye receives a sham injection.